Insider Guide: Best of Dubai

-Nasimi specializes in beach beanbags and special cocktails -- made from vodka, midori, fresh melon, lemon and sugar, the Nasimi Signature cocktail is worth a try.
+Nasimi specializes in beach beanbags and novel cocktails -- made from vodka, midori, fresh melon, lemon and sugar, the Nasimi Signature is worth a try.

 A roster of one-off events at this popular spot make it worth checking in on frequently.
 Chicane, Zero 7, 2manyDJs, Roger Sanchez and Pete Murray have all appeared for the series of daylong "Sandance" parties.